 So Moxley never actually meant "nobody have fun," or "this is not a place for an act to dance to their entrance music, or do goofy sketches" like Private Party or MXM Collection do.
 But rather, that getting a massive contract from WBD doesn't mean "we won, let's have a party" but "we have a massive opportunity, let's work our asses off and prove we're worth what we're getting paid."

 But by the end, it's clear that the interview with the Post is at least more shoot than kayfabe.
 Addressing lower-card talents' issues with not getting enough support from creative just doesn't make sense coming from a kayfabe perspective.
-Which just underlines that the Death Riders story is even more meta than I had realized, blending real and fiction, with Jon Moxley in the technical role of antagonist in both — not so much a villain as an obstacle to spur growth.
+Which just underlines that the Death Riders story is even more meta than I had realized: blending real and fiction, with Jon Moxley in the technical role of antagonist in both — not so much a villain as an obstacle and test to spur growth.

 It's possible that this will ultimately grow to be too meta, and lead to a muddled story where we're not sure who to root against or why?
 But for now, I want to see where Jon Moxley is going with his vision for the future of AEW.